mathboy7/CTF/HITCON/babyfs/README.md

 #### Two little problems (crazy parts)
 I tried to exploit using the above method, but there were some serious problems.<br>
 First, the binary was running with socat, some character was truncated.<br>
-In particular "\x7f" is treated as a backspace, so I can't input the address of the library area.<br>
+In particular "\x7f" is treated as a backspace, so I can't input the address of the library area.<br><br>
+Therefore, we can not overwrite the library address in the area we want.